Campaign of the Month: August 2014

 Sir Arnaud the Brave was a handsome Lombardian knight in his prime- strong, quick and vital.
 His black hair was well-groomed, and his lively blue eyes were set off by an azure surcoat, bearing a white falcon.
 His weapons and mail were aged, and bore the signs of much use

 Along with several score men-at-arms, they were assigned to the Concord by Petrus so that they could establish a cordon around the haven of the suspected saboteur, Erzebet Toth.
-They also participated in the capture of Aglaia, the rogue Brujah prince of Corcyra, a perilous escapade that brought disaster to their immortal friendship.
+They also participated in the capture of Aglaia, the ousted Brujah prince of Corcyra, a perilous escapade that brought disaster to their immortal friendship.